Markov properties for mixed graphs

-Thus the absence of ribbons ensures that the Markov property is unchanged by forming the anterior graph $G^*$.
-Again, as the anterior graph $G^*$ of the graph $G$ in Fig.~\ref{fig:3ex2} (a) is the graph with all edges becoming undirected, we have $h\dse_m j$ in $G$ but not $h\dse_m j$ in $G^*$, illustrating that absence of ribbons is essential for the Markov equivalence of $G$ and $G^*$.
+Thus, the absence of ribbons ensures that the Markov property is unchanged by forming the anterior graph $G^*$.
+Again, as the anterior graph $G^*$ of the graph $G$ in Figure~\ref{fig3ex2}(a) is the graph with all edges becoming undirected, we have $h\perp_m j$ in $G$ but not $h\perp_m j$ in $G^*$, illustrating that absence of ribbons is essential for the Markov equivalence of $G$ and~$G^*$.

-Independence models induced by $m$-separation in a ribbonless graph can be induced by marginalisation over and conditioning on a DAG-independence model \citep{sad12}.
-This implies that independence models corresponding to RGs are probabilistic, i.e.\ any RG has a faithful probability distribution.
+Independence models induced by $m$-separation in a ribbonless graph can be induced by marginalisation over and conditioning on a DAG-independence model \cite{sad12}.
+This implies that independence models corresponding to RGs are probabilistic, that is, any RG has a faithful probability distribution.